 The WHO Global Action Plan on WASH in Healthcare Facilities is a platform for national and regional monitoring and collaboration to provide universal access by 2030.
 Its 2015 report found disparities in country reporting, with the least representation from countries in Asia.
 Data from 54 reporting countries showed that 38% of healthcare facilities do not have an improved water source, and 35% do not have water and soap for handwashing; compromising the quality of service delivery and infection prevention and control measures.[xvii]

 People who are already disadvantaged or vulnerable tend to have disproportionately lower access to good handwashing facilities and effective handwashing promotion programs.
 As a result, these individuals are less likely to wash their hands at critical times, putting them at a higher risk of developing diarrheal and respiratory infections, which contribute to poorer health, nutrition, education, and economic outcomes.
 This can easily increase vulnerability and perpetuate inequality.

-Girls, people with disabilities, and people from minority ethnic/sociopolitical groups or from marginalized and isolated communities can be disproportionately affected by a lack of access to proper handwashing in schools.
+People with disabilities, and people from minority ethnic/sociopolitical groups or from marginalized and isolated communities can be disproportionately affected by a lack of access to proper handwashing in schools.
+A 2018 multi-country survey found that although people living with disabilities may not have poorer access to WASH at the household level, they may have poorer quality of access within their households.
 Students with disabilities need accessible handwashing stations and soap, in schools particularly as they are more likely to touch the floors and walls of latrines where fecal matter may be present.
-Girls need access to handwashing stations with soap and water for good menstrual hygiene management.
-Solutions also exist to meet the challenge of poor access to water and sanitation facilities among the poor.

 Handwashing programs and approaches to promoting equity